ValerieNguy/CSE151A_Final_Project/README.md

   - **Training MSE**: 5.17
   - **Testing MSE**: 5.73
   - The Random Forest model outperformed both Linear Regression and Decision Tree models.
 The minimal gap between training and testing MSE indicates reduced overfitting and better generalization.
+  - **Prediction Analysis (Test Data)**:
+    - **Correct Predictions**: 937,500
+    - **False Positives (FP)**: 126,096
+    - **False Negatives (FN)**: 68,766
+    - A prediction was considered "correct" if it fell within ±10% of the actual value.
+While the Random Forest model demonstrated strong accuracy with a large number of correct predictions, the false positives and false negatives highlight areas for potential improvement.
-  - We do believe that with Random Forest Model trained on full dataset will definitely give us better prediction performance and we are planning to increase our total datset that is being trained on.
+  - We believe that training the Random Forest model on the full dataset would further enhance prediction performance.
+Increasing the proportion of the dataset used for training is a key focus for improvement.

 - **Comparison and Conclusion**:
   - After trying both the **Decision Tree Regressor** and the **Random Forest Regressor**, we concluded that the **Random Forest Model** is the better choice for this dataset.
   - The Random Forest model handles non-linear relationships more effectively while mitigating overfitting through its ensemble approach.
+  - Furthermore, the prediction analysis shows that while the model achieves strong accuracy, addressing false positives and false negatives is necessary to improve reliability further.

 - **Next Steps for Improvement**:
   1. Experiment with Gradient Boosting models, such as XGBoost or LightGBM, for potentially better performance.